dhairyaagrawal/SmartMirror/README.md

 # SmartMirror
 A Smart Mirror made for a senior design project.

-Code written using HTML5, CSS3, JavaScript, Python and Django
+Code written using HTML5, CSS3, JavaScript, Bash, Python and Django